TomasCoelho23/hierarchical-segmentation-with-synthetic-data/README.md

 <pre><code>python mask2former_at_phenobench/inference_all.py</code></pre>

 Ensure that the `.yaml` file used here points to the newly trained checkpoints and the correct `dataset_root`.
-The predictions will be saved in the `output_folder` path specified in the same configuration file.
+The predictions will be saved in the `output_folder` path specified in the same configuration file

 </details>